ni/systemlink-client-docs/examples/testmonitor/README.md

 ------------

 - [Results](results): Demonstrates how to use the SystemLink Test Monitor API to create test results and steps.
-- [File Attachment](fileattachment): Demonstrates how to use the SystemLink Test Monitor API to attach files that are uploaded to the SystemLink server using the SystemLink File API.
+- [File Attachment](fileattachment): Demonstrates how to use the SystemLink Test Monitor API to attach files from the SystemLink server to a test result using the SystemLink File API.